HaoningJiang-space/HaoningJiang-space.github.io/_pages/about.md

 ---

 <p style="font-size: 1.1em; line-height: 1.6;">
 I am an undergraduate student in Electrical and Electronic Engineering at <a href="https://www.sustech.edu.cn/en/">Southern University of Science and Technology (SUSTech)</a>, advised by <a href="http://faculty.sustech.edu.cn/jiangjm/en/">Prof. Junmin Jiang</a>.
-I will join the <strong>Hong Kong University of Science and Technology (HKUST)</strong> as a PhD student in Electronic and Computer Engineering in <strong style="color: #d9534f;">Fall 2026</strong>.
+I will join the <strong>Hong Kong University of Science and Technology (HKUST)</strong> as a PhD student in Electronic and Computer Engineering in <strong style="color: #d9534f;">Fall 2026</strong>, advised by <a href="https://eeweiz.home.ece.ust.hk">Prof. Wei Zhang</a>.
 </p>

 <p style="font-size: 1.05em; line-height: 1.6;">